Taken on December 12 , 2010

 Focus: f/11 hyperfocal mark.
 This is slightly weighted to the foreground.

-This is December on a Winter tour.
-There is a strong Winter Sunrise as we head to the beach.
+This photo was taken on a December morning on a Winter tour.
+There was a strong Winter Sunrise as we headed to the beach.
 The Winter sunrises last so long in Iceland.
+This was one of those ‘perfect sky’ mornings.

 Aperture I chose f/8 as an attempt to get the best sharpness on the ice.
 I had read about f/8 being the sweet spot of many lenses so I thought I would give it a try.